nehalpatil7/flashcard-saas/README.md

 ```

 4. For OpenAI API issues, verify that your API key is correctly set in the `.env.local` file and that you have sufficient credits in your OpenAI account.

-6. If you're encountering CORS issues with the OpenAI API, ensure that your serverless function (in `pages/api/object-detection.js`) is correctly configured to handle the API request.

 ## 👤 Author